NewtronLabs/Watchdog/README.md

     }
     else if(resultCode == WatchdogResult.WATCHDOG_NOT_INSTALLED)
     {
-	 Log.d("WatchDog", "Watchdog not installed on device.
-Download 'Newtron Watchdog' from App Store");
+	 Log.d("WatchDog", "Watchdog not installed on device."
+	     + "Download 'Newtron Watchdog' from App Store");
     }
     else if(resultCode == WatchdogResult.WATCHDOG_UNREGISTERED)
     {